apollo

 0

-Take LORAZEPAM exactly as prescribed.
-The common side-effects of LORAZEPAM are sleepiness, tiredness, muscle weakness and problems with co-ordination.
-Most of these side effects of LORAZEPAM do not require medical attention and gradually resolve over time.
+Lorazepam will be administered by a healthcare professional.
+The common side-effects of Lorazepam are pain, itching, swelling or redness around the injection site, drowsiness, sedation, and tiredness.
+Most of these side effects of Lorazepam do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

-Do not take LORAZEPAM if you are allergic to any of its components.
-Inform your doctor if you have lung disease, muscle weakness (myasthenia gravis), sleeping disorder, severe liver disease, problems with alcohol or other recreational drugs.
-LORAZEPAM is a habit-forming drug, and hence there is a risk of dependence on this medicine.
-Before stopping this medicine, contact a doctor as it may cause withdrawal symptoms like anxiety, increased heart rate, tremors or general unwell feeling.
+Do not take Lorazepam if you are allergic to any of its components.
+Inform your doctor if you have any lung disease, muscle weakness (myasthenia gravis), sleeping disorder, severe liver disease, problems with alcohol or other recreational drugs.
+Lorazepam is a habit-forming drug, and hence there is a risk of dependence on this medicine.
+So, before stopping this medicine, contact a doctor as it may cause withdrawal symptoms like anxiety, increased heart rate, tremors or general unwell feeling.
+Lorazepam alters the ability to drive, so do not drive or operate machinery.

 Medicinal Benefits

-LORAZEPAM belongs to a group of medications called benzodiazepine primarily used to treat epilepsy (fits) and anxiety disorder.
-LORAZEPAM contains lorazepam, which works by increasing levels of the chemical mediator that calms brain cells (neurons), known as gamma-aminobutyric acid (GABA), this helps relieve anxiety, stops seizures attacks (fits) and relaxes tense muscles.
-Additionally, LORAZEPAM may be prescribed as short-term therapy for sleeping difficulties due to anxiety.
+Lorazepam belongs to a group of medications called Benzodiazepine (BZD), primarily used to treat epilepsy (fits) and anxiety disorder.
+Lorazepam contains lorazepam, which works by increasing levels of the chemical mediator that calms brain cells (neurons), known as gamma-aminobutyric acid (GABA), this helps relieve anxiety, stops seizures attacks (fits) and relaxes tense muscles.
+Additionally, Lorazepam may be prescribed as short-term therapy for sleeping difficulties due to anxiety.
 It may also be used as a sedative prior to surgery.

 Directions for Use